Effects of radiative losses on the relativistic jets of high-mass microquasars: Physical scenario and numerical methods

 \subsection{A-MaZe simulation toolkit}

-We perform 3D simulations using the hydrodynamical module from A-MaZe simulation toolkit \citep{walder2000maze, folini2003new, melzani2013apar}.
-It uses the method of lines, a semi-discretized finite volume method: after discretizing in space, the resulting system of ordinary differential equations is solved with a forward Euler scheme.
-Fluxes are computed by the (stabilized) Lax-Friedrichs approximation, using a 2nd order reconstruction based on min-mod limiters.
-The equations, the solution method and a benchmark for the accuracy of this method are all reported in Sect. \ref{sect:det_num} of the appendix.
-A relativistic solver has been implemented by adding the recovery of primitive variables using the inversion method detailed Sect. \ref{sect:app_invscheme} of the appendix.
+We performed 3D simulations using the hydrodynamical module from the A-MaZe simulation toolkit \citep{walder2000maze, folini2003new, melzani2013apar}.
+It uses the method of lines, a semidiscretized finite-volume method: after discretizing in space, the resulting system of ordinary differential equations is solved with a forward Euler scheme.
+Fluxes are computed by the (stabilized) Lax-Friedrichs approximation using a second-order reconstruction based on min-mod limiters.
+The equations, the solution method, and a benchmark for the accuracy of this method are all reported in Appendix \ref{sect:det_num}.
+A relativistic solver was implemented by adding the recovery of primitive variables using the inversion method detailed Appendix \ref{sect:app_invscheme}.

-Our simulations are set in a static grid made of 5 refinement levels centered on the jet injection nozzle, as shown in Fig. \ref{fig:grid}.
-Cells from the coarse grid have a $4\cdot10^{11}$ cm edge, and the highest level cells' edge is 64 times smaller for a maximum resolution of $6.25\cdot10^9$ cm.
-The number of coarse level grid cells is $250\times200\times200$ and $250\times150\times150$ for Cygnus X-1 and Cygnus X-3 respectively.
+Our simulations were set in a static grid made of five refinement levels centered on the jet injection nozzle, as shown in Fig. \ref{fig:grid}.
+Cells from the coarse grid had a $4\cdot10^{11}$ cm edge, and the edge of the highest-level cells was 64 times lower for a maximum resolution of $6.25\cdot10^9$ cm.
+The number of coarse level grid cells was $250\times200\times200$ and $250\times150\times150$ for Cygnus X-1 and Cygnus X-3, respectively.
 The associated physical domain sizes are given in Table \ref{tab:X1vX3}.
-The cfl number is set to 0.15.
-The time step is refined along with the spatial grid.
-On the coarse grid, it is around 2s for Cygnus X-1 and 5s for Cygnus X-3.
-The jet is injected perpendicular to the orbital plane (y-z plane) by fixing $(\rho_j, \Vec{v}_j, T_j)$ on a few cells at x=0 always imposing at least 20 cells of the finest grid to fix the diameter of the beam.
-The environment is set by fixing the wind velocity and density at the star's surface, resulting in an isotropic wind with constant speed modulus and density in $r^{-2}$.
-The boundary condition the at x=0 plane is reflective, while the other boundaries of the simulation grid have outflow conditions.
+The cfl number was set to 0.15.
+The time step was refined along with the spatial grid.
+On the coarse grid, it was about 2s for Cygnus X-1 and 5s for Cygnus X-3.
+The jet was injected perpendicular to the orbital plane (y-z plane) by fixing $(\rho_j, \Vec{v}_j, T_j)$ on a few cells at x=0, always imposing at least 20 cells of the finest grid to fix the diameter of the beam.
+The environment was set by fixing the wind velocity and density at the stellar surface, resulting in an isotropic wind with constant speed modulus and density in $r^{-2}$.
+The boundary condition the at x=0 plane was reflective, while the other boundaries of the simulation grid had outflow conditions.